tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-cr.md

     # A backup can only exist for 3 days
     maxReservedDays: 3
     maxRetry: 10
-  # optional : is pause is true, the cronjob will be suspended
+  # Optional : is pause is true, the cronjob will be suspended
   pause: false
   backupTemplate:
   # Specify which cluster to backup in the SAME NAMESPACE as the backup job